supabase/supabase-flutter/README.md

 <details>
   <summary>How to setup</summary>

-  Setting up deeplinks in Windows has few more steps than other plantforms.
+  Setting up deeplinks in Windows has few more steps than other platforms.
+[Learn more](https://pub.dev/packages/app_links#windows)

   Declare this method in <PROJECT_DIR>\windows\runner\win32_window.h
   ```cpp